pepstock-org/Charba-Wiki/docs/Axes.md

    void onBeforeTickToLabelConversion(Axis axis, AxisItem item);

    /**
-    * Callback that runs after ticks are converted into strings.
+    * Callback that runs after ticks are converted in strings.
     *
     * @param axis axis instance where this callback as been defined
     * @param item axis item instance